timrnld/mysite-repo/readme.txt

     Visitors would create an account which would be linked to the database.
     As I want it to be based within my own website then I would have it so that a visitor would paste the article into a reader on the webpage.

+    -:WORKOUT-TRACKER:-
+    This will be a way of recording my workouts as well as visualising the 1RM based point system that I have been using through excel.